How to read a cryptic clue without losing your mind

 The answer sounds like another word.
 The wordplay defines the sound-alike, and the clue contains a “sounds like” indicator: heard, said, reported, spoken, audibly, aloud, on radio.

 Example: “Weak, we hear (5).”
-Weak — something that sounds like “weak.”
+Something that sounds like “weak.”
 WEEK.
 Definition: “we hear” signals the homophone; “weak” is the definition by sound.
 Answer: WEEK.

 7. & Lit. (“everything is the wordplay AND the definition”)